HugoFortu/twitter-hostile-takeover/README.md

 ```bash
 docker-compose -v
 ```
-If you haven't the good version of docker or docker-compose please follow the step : [Install Docker and docker-compose](#install-docker-and-docker-compose)
+If you haven't docker or docker-compose please follow the step : [Install Docker and docker-compose](#install-docker-and-docker-compose)

 ## **Initial setup**
 You need to fork this repository, and after, run the following commands on a local folder of your choice: